pventon/ICAO-ATS-and-OLDI-Message-Parser/README.md

 <p><b><i><u>A parsed message can be output as an XML string by calling FlightPlanRecord.as_xml()</u></i></b></p>

 <h2>Current Limitations</h2>
-The ICAO message Parser is not fully parsing the following fields:
+The ICAO ATS and OLDI Message Parser lacks the current functionality:
 <ul>
-<li>ICAO field F10 (syntax only); this field is horribly complicated with fiddly letters indicating different surveillance and communication capabilities.
-This was made worse by the FPL 2012 changes.
-Support to fully parse this field will be provided at a later date.
-Parsing of this field also depends on the presence of certain F18 subfields.</li>
+<li>There is no consistency checking implemented between F10a or F10b and F18; F10a and F10b are fully parsed to cater for all categories of equipment.
+The consistency checks will be implemented soon.</li>
+<li>The F15 route extraction can set the overall flight rules automatically but is currently not doing so; once this is implemented its possible to perform consistency checking between the rules given in F8a and that derived by the F15 route extraction process.</li>
+<li>No consistency check between F18 and F13 when F13a is ZZZZ;</li>
+<li>No consistency check between F18 and F16 when F16a is ZZZZ;</li>
+<li>No consistency check between F18 and F9 when F9b is ZZZZ;</li>
 </ul>
 <h2>Future Upgrades</h2>
 <p>In the coming weeks support will be provided to enhance the ICAO ATS and OLDI Message Parser to:
 </p>
 <ul>
-<li>Fully parse the few remaining fields listed above in the 'Current Limitations' section;</li>
+<li>Implement the consistency checks between F18 and F9;</li>
+<li>Implement the consistency checks between F18 and F10;</li>
+<li>Implement the consistency checks between F18 and F13;</li>
+<li>Implement the consistency checks between F18 and F16;</li>
-<li>Implement the semantic checks on field 10;</li>
+<li>Implement the consistency checks between F8 and F15;</li>
-<li>Once all this is done there are numerous consistency checks needed to check between fields (e.g. if field 'x' contains 'y' then field 'z' must contain 'n').
-For example, consistency checks have to be made between F10 and certain F18 subfields; the flight rules have to be checked against the route description (the F15 parser is able to derive the flight rule from the route), hence a consistency check can be made between field 8 and field 15.
-This will all be implemented in time.</li>
 </ul>
 <h2>Errata and Faults</h2>
 Although every attempt has been made to reduce the number of software coding errors and resulting chaos that can ensue as a result of such errors, it is highly likely that this early release will have a few bugs.
 The possible combinations of message structure and semantics run into millions of combinations, and it's impossible to test them all.
 There are a lot of unit tests that check the individual field parsers and messages in their entirety, but even with so many tests, there may still be some bugs in the software.